-Health Policy Journal Club, February 2022
+Health Policy Journal Club, January 2023

 The health policy journal club is an interdisciplinary, inter-professional group convened monthly by the Farley Health Policy Center to discuss timely topics in health policy.
 A curated selection of high-yield articles provides the basis for discussion.
 Past topics have included income inequality and health, professionalism in medicine, patients as consumers, and adjusting payment for measures of social risk.
 This page presents the reading list from the most recent journal club.

 - Valuing Health for All: Rethinking and building a whole-of-society approach.
 The WHO Council on the Economics of Health for All.
 Brief No.3.
 March 8, 2022.

 - Financing Health for All: Increase, transform and redirect.
 The WHO Council on the Economics of Health for All.
 Brief No.2.
 October 26, 2021.

 - Governing health innovation for the common good.
 The WHO Council on the Economics of Health for All.
 Brief No.1.
 November 29, 2021.

 - Strengthening public sector capacity, budgets and dynamic capabilities towards Health for All.
 The WHO Council on the Economics of Health for All.
 Brief No.4.
 June 30, 2022.

 - Counterpoint: Economic Freedom Matters Now More Than Ever.
 Index of Economic Freedom.
 The Heritage Foundation.
 Pages 21-31. [more at https://www.heritage.org/index/about]